Necroskillz/necroskillz.github.io/_posts/2010/2010-04-04-unit-testing-routes-in-asp.net-mvc.aspx.md

 So what am I doing here?
-After some digging I found this [post](http://stackoverflow.com/questions/674458/asp-net-mvc-unit-testing-controllers-that-use-urlhelper) on stack overflow that told me what I need to mock to use UrlHelper outside of HttpContext.
-I also tell rhino mocks I’m expecting a call to response.ApplyAppPathModifier with parameter equal to the URL I’m expecting, because I know that this method gets called after the URL has been constructed, just to make it fully qualified name.
-I’m passing in an action result – that’s how it’s done in T4MVC – and calling extension method defined by T4MVC GetRouteValueDictionary that gets route values for that action result.
+After some digging I found this [post](http://stackoverflow.com/questions/674458/asp-net-mvc-unit-testing-controllers-that-use-urlhelper) on stack overflow that told me what I need to mock to use UrlHelper outside of `HttpContext`.
+I also tell rhino mocks I’m expecting a call to `response.ApplyAppPathModifier` with parameter equal to the URL I’m expecting, because I know that this method gets called after the URL has been constructed, just to make it fully qualified name.
+I’m passing in an action result – that’s how it’s done in T4MVC – and calling extension method defined by T4MVC `GetRouteValueDictionary` that gets route values for that action result.
 Everything is set up now, so I make rhino mocks enter replay mode and make an attempt to generate URL base on the route values.
 If it generates an URL you expected, then nothing happens and your unit test continues.
 If it generates different URL, however, you will get an error message from rhino mocks saying I expected a call with this parameter, but instead I got a call with a different one.
-Because I’m using strict mock I don’t even need to call mocks.VerifyAll() – the exception is thrown immediately after the ApplyAppPathModifier method is called with wrong parameter.
+Because I’m using strict mock I don’t even need to call `mocks.VerifyAll()` – the exception is thrown immediately after the `ApplyAppPathModifier` method is called with wrong parameter.

 For convenience I created some overloads: